gcalderone/GModelFit.jl/docs/src/index.md

 - it provides facilities for interactive fitting and quick plotting (see [Quick plot (1D)](@ref)).

 The fitting process involves the automatic variation of the parameter values, subject to the user defined constraints, until the differences between the evaluated model and the empirical data are minimized.
 The implementation details depends on the chosen minimizer.
 The purpose of **GModelFit.jl** is thus to act as an interface between the high-level model definition and manipulation (facing the user), and the low-level implementation details (facing the minimizer).

-Note that the main purpose of **GModelFit.jl** is to allow easy manipulation of complex models, and that there may be little advantage in using it for a simple linear regression or for models involving just a single parameter, although it is definitely possible to use it also in these cases.

 ## Installation